 Query letters are like marriage proposals.
 They can change a writer’s life.
 Like a marriage proposal, a lot of thought needs to go into how, when, and to whom such a question is asked.
 Query letters are written to literary agents and acquisition editors at magazines and publishing houses.
 The quality of the idea needs to be evident within 15-30 seconds.
 You are asking if they would like to see more of your work — a formal proposal of your book or a final essay.
 Query letters need to be written in a well-researched, succinct, yet engaging way.
 Successful queries make the difference between being a published or unpublished.
-You often only have one opportunity.
-In the words of Alexander Hamilton in the musical “Hamilton,” you can’t throw away your shot.

 This workshop teaches how to write query letters that grab the attention of a busy acquisition editors to sell your idea for an essay, book, screenplay, or other creative work.
 You will learn how to write an engaging introduction, a smashing summary, and a memorable conclusion.
 We will discuss the research required for successful query letters and how to tap into the zeitgeist to sell your idea.
 I share concrete examples of my own query letters.
 You will have the opportunity to craft your own and gain immediate feedback from your fellow writers.